Cresent Hardy: Immigration

 Hardy voted against an amendment to defund President Barack Obama's DACA program.

 Health care

 In 2016, Hardy and Terri Sewell (D-AL) introduced the Rural Health Enhancement and Long Term Health Act (HEALTH), intended to forestall the closure of rural hospitals.

 Iran deal

 Hardy opposed President Obama's Iran deal.

 Personal life

 Hardy and his wife, Peri Jean Hardy, have four children and two grandchildren.

 In August 2016, Hardy was hospitalized after a heart attack that occurred while he was preparing to undergo a colonoscopy.
 The next day he returned to his re-election campaign.
 Doctors discovered he had been living with a collapsed artery on his heart, and they inserted two stents to repair it.
-Hardy said "I actually feel better than I've felt in quite some time."